Guardians of Ga'Hoole: The Shattering

-The situation at the Great Tree has become ever more complicated.
 Ginger, a reddish barn owl taken in during a Pure Ones attack, has become friends with Eglantine and Primrose, despite her still harboring their brutal ways (such as when she is caught toying with a mouse).
-In the aftermath, Eglantine begins to experience strange dreams of her mother, Marella, though she looks different and forgets things about Eglantine's past.
-A page from a mysterious book entitled 'Flecks' is given to Otulissa, and it is revealed that exposure to flecks can confuse an owl into believing fantasies, a condition called "shattering", leading the Band to discover that Ginger has slipped flecks into Eglantine's nest.
-In the meantime, Nyra has laid her and Kludd's first egg, referred to as 'The Sacred Orb'.
+Soon, Eglantine begins having dreams of her mother, Marella; however she looks different and forgets things about Eglantine's past.
+A page from a mysterious book is given to Otulissa: it details that fleck exposure can confuse an owl into believing fantasies, a condition called "shattering", leading the Band to discover that Ginger has slipped flecks into Eglantine's nest.
+In the meantime, Nyra, Kludd's mate, has laid their first egg, referred to as 'The Sacred Orb'.
 Both Eglantine and Primrose, who followed her on one of her "dream" flights, end up in captivity of the Pure Ones.
 Primrose is almost shattered but uses a piece of amber to clean the flecks from her nest.
 During a battle in a burning forest, Eglantine and Primrose snatch the Sacred Orb, but Eglantine, still in her confused state, falls into a trance and comes dangerously close to being burned alive, accidentally destroying the egg in the process.
-Eglantine recovers and the Guardians return to the Great Tree.
+She recovers and the Guardians return to the Great Tree.